-You look at your rack of letters before your turn at Scrabble, and you don't see a good opportunity to form words on the board.
-When can you exchange tiles in Scrabble?
+If you look at your rack of letters before your turn at Scrabble and don't see a good opportunity to form words on the board you may be wondering when you can exchange your tiles for a better hand!
+Here's the lowdown...

 You may swap one to seven tiles instead of playing a word on your turn.
 You can only do this if at least seven tiles are still in the bag.
 If you are near the end of the game and six or fewer tiles remain, you can't exchange your tiles.